Our Charitable Work and Social Responsibility

 By standing in solidarity with survivors and addressing their complex challenges, we can contribute to their collective healing and resilience, ensuring that their success, mental and physical health and financial independence are safeguarded.

 We invite our colleagues in the biotech industry to join our initiative and help create a brighter future for these young adults and their families.
+Join us to help break the cycle of poverty and trauma, and give these young people the opportunity to thrive.

 For more information, please reach out to us here, send an email to info@kybora.com or visit Foundation Rwanda‘s website.